Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 She's a control freak.

-So you know, she's going to be giving the staff a whole bunch of us against the world speeches all over the place.
+So, you know, she's going to be giving the staff a whole bunch of us against the world speeches all over the place.

-We gotta hang together.
+We got to hang together.

 But this is the thing.